mantidproject/mantidimaging/_sources/developer_docs/tutorials/started_ada.rst.txt

+.. _getting-started-with-ada:

 Getting Started with Ada
 ---------------

-.. note:: Ada is a remote VM system available to STFC staff and ISIS users.
+.. note:: Ada (previously known as IDAaaS) is a remote VM system available to STFC staff and ISIS users.

 First, log in to the `Ada platform <https://ada.stfc.ac.uk/>`_ using your STFC email and password.
 Once logged in, you can select